ikoojos/Algorithm-Debt-Research/README.md

 ```
 (If a `requirements.txt` file is not provided, refer to the dependencies listed above.)

+For VOYAGEAI, you need to get a token and replace the part: VOYAGE_API_KEY = "your_api_key"

 ### Step 3: Open Notebooks
 Open the notebooks in Jupyter Notebook, JupyterLab, or Google Colab.
 For Google Colab: